erfanzar/EasyDeL/README.md

 ### Other Use Cases

-`EasyDelState` have a general use you can use it everywhere in easydel for example for a stand-alone model , serve, fine-tuning and many other features, it's up to you to test how creative you are 😇.
+`EasyDeLState` have a general use you can use it everywhere in easydel for example for a stand-alone model , serve, fine-tuning and many other features, it's up to you to test how creative you are 😇.

 ## Flash Attention and Splash Attention Are Here 🥵